mojtabaOstovari/AdvancedProgramming-spring2021/README.md

 *  ### Homework 1 ###

-   The first series of exercises released in [quera](https://quera.ir/course/assignments/26225/problems) with 9 question about basic syntax in java.
+   The first series of exercises released in [quera](https://quera.ir/course/assignments/26225/problems) with 9 questions about basic syntax in java.

 # Project